Initial Configuration

 An APISecret encapsulates your Spyderbat API credentials.
 You must create at least one APISecret in order for Spyctl to access your data via theSpyderbat API.

-To create an APISecret, use an API key generated from the Spyderbat Console.
+To create an APISecret, use an .

 United States